Flag, Fringe, and Finial Theory

 Why do the Army, Air Force, and Space Force use the 3’x4′ color and not the much more common 3’x5′ color?

-Back in the late 1700s and 1800s, Soldiers would bring the flagstaff to horizontal for casing and uncasing the colors.
+Back in the 1800s, Soldiers would bring the flagstaff to horizontal for casing and uncasing the colors.
 When the color was fully unfurled and the staff completely horizontal, the standard 3’x5′ colors would easily touch the ground since many Soldiers back then were relatively short.
 The Army fixed the issue by ordering 12″ to be cut from the fly end of the color.
 Problem solved.

 For information on star size, read here.